Vonage/vonage-curl-code-snippets/conversation/README.md

 ### Member

-Create a Member
+1. Create a Member - this will invite a user into a conversation.
+Add the `MEMBER_ID` to your `config.local.sh`.
-List Members
+2. List Members
-Get a Member
+3. Get a Member
-Update a Member
-Delete a Member
+4. Update a Member - this will change the member from `invited` to `joined`.
+Use get member to confirm.
+5. Delete a Member - Use list members to confirm deletion - the User will have a state `LEFT` as the mebership has been dissolved.

+Create a new Member before proceeding.
+Make sure you update `config.local.sh`.

+At this point you will have two members (with same `USER_ID`), one with status `LEFT` and one with `invited`.

 ### Event